Corporate Governance Statement

 - The approval of financial statements, dividends and significant changes in accounting practices; and

 - Stock exchange-related issues including the approval of the Company’s announcements and communications with both shareholders and the stock exchange.

 The Board is supported by committees that have the necessary skills and knowledge to discharge their duties and responsibilities effectively.
-Descriptions of the various committees is provided hereunder.
+These committees consist of non-executive directors and descriptions of the various committees are provided below.

 Meetings are held at least three times a year at appropriate intervals in the financial reporting and audit cycle, and as otherwise required.

 The Remuneration Committee determines the framework for the remuneration of the Company’s Chairman and executive directors and as appropriate, other senior management, including pension entitlements, share option schemes and other benefits.
 Remuneration of non-executive directors is a matter for the Board.
 No director or senior manager is involved in any decisions on their own remuneration.

 The purpose of the Disclosure Committee is oversight of the implementation of the governance and procedures associated with the assessment, control, and disclosure of inside information in relation to the Company.

 The Nomination Committee is responsible for reviewing the structure, size and composition of the Board, making recommendations to the Board with regard to any changes, succession planning for directors and senior management, preparing a description of the role and capabilities required for a particular appointment and nominating candidates to fill Board positions as and when they arise.
 The Committee also makes recommendations to the Board concerning membership of the Audit and Remuneration Committees, in consultation with the Chairman of each of those committees.

 Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders